PocketEssential/UltraFaction/README.md

 - [x] A very complex (but simple to use!) access system that allows for both global permission changes and per chunk access settings.
 - [x] Warzone, safezone, and peaceful faction toggles - for example, you can have multiple warzone factions, each with their own names.
 - [x] Custom language/messages support.
 Server admins can translate the plugins themselves, or just replace the messages with their own.
+- [x] Open your faction, allow others to join without invitations!

 ### Simple API